MinnPost/minnpost-wordpress/wp-content/plugins/wp-spamshield/readme.txt

 == Changelog ==

+= 1.9.21 =
+*released 10/27/17*

+* Made various code enhancements and improvements.
+* Removed "Plugin Organizer" from the anti-malware module, since it was updated and removed the malware code in version 9.2.4.

 = 1.9.20 =
 *released 10/27/17*

-* Added an anti-malware measure to prevent the "Plugin Organizer" malware plugin from disabling WP-SpamShield.
-All WordPress site owners should immediately remove the WordPress plugin called "Plugin Organizer".
-As of version 9.2.3 it has added malicious code that intentionally disables WP-SpamShield, and prevents site owners from re-activating it, even when "Plugin Organizer" is deactivated.
+* Added an anti-malware module to prevent the "Plugin Organizer" malware plugin from disabling WP-SpamShield, and to scan for and remove the fake malware plugin "X-WP-SPAM-SHIELD-PRO" (which is in no way associated with the real WP-SpamShield).
+We recommend that WordPress site owners remove the WordPress plugin called "Plugin Organizer".
+As of version 9.2.3 it has added malware code that intentionally disables WP-SpamShield, and prevents site owners from re-activating it, even when "Plugin Organizer" is deactivated, leaving sites unprotected.
 [More information »](https://www.redsandmarketing.com/blog/malware-alert-plugin-organizer-wordpress/)

 = 1.9.19 =
 *released 10/25/17*